Hero Image

 The goal of Be Water Positive+ is to minimize the negative impact associated with usage of our natural water resources.

-The objective of Be Water Positive+ pledges by companies align with the UN’s goals of adequate access to clean water for all while securing their water supply needs.
+The objectives of Be Water Positive+ pledges by companies align with the UN’s goals of adequate access to clean water for all, while securing their water supply needs.
 Water security is a local issue that can be improved by reducing water consumption and replenishing water resources through recycling.

 Negative impacts can be reduced by utilizing desalination and water reuse as a water source or even supporting local governments in the environmental restoration of watersheds.